- Are the interns paid? How much?

 - Can I host more than one intern?

 Yes.
-There is no limit to the number of interns you can host, although the LifeSci NYC internship program must set a limit on the number of subsidies that one company or organization can receive.
+There is no limit to the number of interns you can host.

 - What academic year students does the program serve?

 The LifeSci NYC internship program serves undergraduate and graduate students (including both master's and doctoral candidates), as well as post-doc researchers.
 The LifeSci NYC Internship Program does not accept high school students.
-In 2018, 59% of students placed by the program into internships were undergraduates (7% freshmen, 13% sophomores, 22% juniors, 17% seniors) and 41% were graduate students (36% master’s and 4% doctoral / post-doc students).
+In 2020, 63% of students placed by the program into internships were undergraduates (5% freshmen, 18% sophomores, 14% juniors, and 26% seniors) and 37% were graduate students (26% master's and 11% doctoral/post-doc students).

 - What experience do the interns have?